aws/s2n-tls/codebuild/README.md

 The [AWS Codebuild](https://docs.aws.amazon.com/codebuild/latest/userguide/limits.html) docs list the number of concurrent jobs at 60.
 With extensive testing, we've learned this number appears to be weighted based on [instance size](https://docs.aws.amazon.com/codebuild/latest/userguide/build-env-ref-compute-types.html) (or provisioning limits), so running all tests on the largest possible instances will reduce actual concurrency.
 Additionally provisioning time is currently longer for larger instances, so there is a time penalty that might not be recovered by using a larger instance for short lived tests.

+### Batch Builds

+The `spec/buildspec_omnibus_batch.yml` contains a complete list of all CodeBuild jobs.
+In the future, this will replace the individual jobs created by the create_project.py script.

+The broken out batch jobs: fuzz, integration and general, are created with the script create_batch.sh, which uses jq to parse out the jobs by title.

 ### Notes on moving from Travis-ci